human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

     A 4-day retreat is enough to glimpse the potential of darkness, to get relief and begin healing, and to develop the method.
 So I kept doing it.
 But it has cost me greatly.
 I am debilitated.
 Some days, it frightens me.
 I hold on and await my chance to recover.

     I should be in a hospital being nursed back to health.
 But the hospital I need does not exist.
 It must be organized, funded, designed, and built.
 The staff must be trained.
-I must direct a lot of this.
+Somehow, I must direct a lot of this.
 Meanwhile, I cling to life.
 Once I have retreated, I will be stable and able to handle things normally.

 ##### capitalization

-The project needs all the normal elements to succeed: a team, money, organization, a facility, etc. I just carry the seed.
+The project needs all the normal elements to succeed: a team, money, organization, a facility, etc. I have done everything I can do alone.
+Now I just carry the seed.

 Nature provides us a way to reverse the cause of our suffering: unhealed major trauma.
 This is our oldest, biggest problem.
 It causes all the others: slavery, poverty, war, disease, meaninglessness.
 Most people are so numb and resigned to it, they don't even consider it a problem.
 It's just how life is.